 All public leaders must make choices that challenge their code of ethics.
-Sometimes, a chance of life or death is literally at stake: how and when should a leader decide to let some people die, or explicitly ask people to die to give others a chance to live?
-At other times, while life or death may not be at stake, a leader must still decide difficult issues: when to partner with unsavory characters, when to admit failure, when to release information or make choices transparent.
-The pandemic today makes clearer than ever the consequences of decisions in one community that can affect the entire world.
 This interdisciplinary seminar draws on perspectives from law, management, and public policy in exploring how leaders develop their principles, respond when their principles fail or conflict, and make real-world choices when, in fact, there are no good choices.

 Financing Green Technologies

 This course will explore how investing in renewable energy is different than in investing in more prosaic sectors.
 These differences include capital intensity, commodity markets, mature industry structure, local and federal regulation, and market imperfections.
 The course will also review the differences in policy support given to renewable energy in other countries.
 While the emphasis is on renewable energy, many of the same issues obtain in considering other green technologies—from water to new packaging.

 MGT 865 (Brazil) Spring

 The Global Social Entrepreneurship (GSE) courses link teams of Yale students with mission-driven social entrepreneurs (SEs) to focus on a specific management challenge that the student/SE teams work together to address during the semester.
 The course covers both theoretical and practical issues, including case studies and discussions, and in-country field work.
 Meets SOM's Global Studies Requirement.

 Kate Cooney, Andrei Harwell, Anika Singh Lemar, and Allen Plattus